Climate-based pepper planting guide for Columbia, Missouri

 Main risk: When this crop disappoints here, the problem is usually practical rather than climatic.
 Timing, steady growth, and harvest stage matter more than season length.

-How Frost Affects Peppers in Columbia
+How Frost Affects Planting Dates for Peppers in Columbia

 Columbia usually has about 209 frost-free days, with a typical last spring frost around April 5 and a typical first fall frost around October 31.